 For breakfast, you can’t go wrong with heading to a bakery.
 There are lots to choose from in each Polish city, and they serve lots of pastries and coffee.
 You probably won’t recognise most of the pastries, or know what’s inside them, but that’s part of the fun!

-If you’re staying in one place for a while, the cheapest breakfast you can get will be from the supermarket, where you can purchase cereal and milk, or bread and jam, for next to nothing.
+If you’re staying in one place for a while, the most affordable breakfast you can get will be from the supermarket, where you can purchase cereal and milk, or bread and jam, for next to nothing.

 Lunch and Dinner